UPDATED: AUGUST 28, 2023 | 1 MIN READ

 States have mandated colonoscopy screening under Medicaid.
 However, Medicaid might not cover a colorectal cancer screening before age 45 if you don’t have symptoms.

 What to do if your insurance won’t cover your colonoscopy

 If your insurance doesn’t cover a colonoscopy, a few options exist.

-Can you get your health insurance to cover a colonoscopy if you’re under 45?
+Can your health insurance cover a colonoscopy if you’re under 45?

-To get a colonoscopy covered before the age of 45 is dependent on your medical history.
-If you are at high risk of colon cancer due to family history or are exhibiting signs of colon cancer, you are eligible to get it covered.
+Getting a colonoscopy before the age of 45 depends on your medical history.
+If you are at high risk of colon cancer due to family history or are exhibiting signs of colon cancer, you are eligible for coverage for the procedure.

 Advocating for your health is essential to getting your healthcare needs met.
-If you think you need a colonoscopy, ask your doctor about it during your annual physical exam.
+If you need a colonoscopy, ask your doctor about it during your annual physical exam.